It’s common to believe that there’s no point in investing unless you have a lot of money available to work with, but that’s not true at all.

 It IS possible to successfully invest small amounts of money, especially if you can commit to doing so on a regular basis.
 In fact, that’s one way that small amounts can eventually become large amounts.

-However, it depends on what you want to invest in.
+How quickly can you invest just a small amount of money?
+Well, it depends on what you want to invest in.
 If you’re interested in real estate and you have $25 per month to invest, it’s going to be a very long time before you can buy some property.
 But if you want to invest in stocks, bonds, and mutual funds, you can do so fairly easily.

 There are a few things to pay special attention to when investing small amounts in stocks, bonds, or mutual funds.
 (They’re also good things to pay attention to regardless of the amount you have to invest.)